The Complete Guide to Fall Festivals in Maryland, DC, and Northern Virginia (updated for 2020)

 They are open 7 days a week starting September 3rd through Halloween.
 Family activities include a jumping pillow, tractor ride, fun combine playground, and more!
 Check out the details here.

 There are tons of great fall festivals in Virginia each year.
 Here are some of the favorites!

-- Leesburg Animal Park Pumpkin Village in Leesburg, VA is located in the animal park.
+This is such a fun animal park with great fall activities.
 The fall activities include a maze, hill slides, moon bounce, and spider web crawl. http://www.pumpkinfestleesburg.com/

 Halloween With Young Kids